Please note that our call for proposals for TiCCA19 has closed.

 Double Track Sessions are two-hour long double-track sessions where the speaker will lead a discussion or conduct exercises.
 You could use a double track session to run a short workshop or come up with your own idea of how to use the time.
 Sessions that actually involve testing software will be of particular interest – but again, be creative!
 Please discuss the learning objectives and deliverables created by students in the submission form.

 You do not need to be a member of the AST to submit a proposal or to speak.
-Proposals are to be submitted through this Google form.
+The call for proposals ended on 31st October 2018.

 The speaker for each Track or Double Track session will receive reimbursement for actual expenses incurred in travel and accommodation up to a maximum of AU$1000 to attend the conference.
 Of course, every speaker will also receive free admission to the conference day of TiCCA19.
 Paired presenters will split the expense reimbursement.